 Historically, the primary focus for health systems in low- and middle-income countries has been on preventing and treating highly prevalent, acute infectious diseases such as malaria and tuberculosis.
-However, as medicine and health care has improved, these countries are now experiencing an increasing burden of chronic non-communicable conditions such as diabetes, cardiovascular diseases, and HIV and AIDS.
+However, as medicines and health care have improved, these countries are now experiencing an increasing burden of chronic noncommunicable conditions, such as diabetes, cardiovascular diseases, and HIV and AIDS.
 To treat and control these diseases, affordable, safe, effective medicines must be continually available along with quality care, patient education, and supportive services.

 In many countries, pharmacy practice is evolving from just selling or dispensing medicines to providing patient-centered services, including pharmaceutical care, that support better health care and outcomes.
-Pharmaceutical care encompasses responsible provision of medications to health facilities and providers and ultimately, to patients.
-It calls for all members of the care team (physicians, nurses, pharmacists, pharmacy assistants, community health workers, and the patient) to actively collaborate to prevent or solve medicines use problems for optimal health care for the patient.
+Pharmaceutical care encompasses the responsible provision of medications to health facilities and providers and ultimately to patients.
+It calls for all members of the care team (physicians, nurses, pharmacists, pharmacy assistants, community health workers, and the patient) to actively collaborate to prevent or solve medicine use problems for optimal health care for the patient.

-The SIAPS Program’s operational approach to strengthening pharmaceutical care practice in resource-constrained settings focuses on several areas—
+SIAPS’ operational approach to strengthening pharmaceutical care practice in resource-constrained settings focused on several areas:

 - Building the capacity of institutions and individuals in pharmaceutical systems through efforts such as training, better information systems, and improved infrastructure

 - Identifying appropriate roles for staff members who provide medicines or medication-related services at each care level